 Ghalibaf was born in 1961 in the town of Tarbaqeh near Mashhad in today’s northeastern Khorasan-e Razavi Province.
 His first exposure to combat came after he joined the Basij paramilitary and deployed to fight in the brutal counterinsurgency against Kurdish rebels in the West.
 When the Iran-Iraq War began in 1980, Ghalibaf joined the Islamic Revolutionary Guard Corps (IRGC), soon becoming one of its youngest commanders.
 At the age of 22 years old, he ascended to become commander of the IRGC’s Fifth Nasr Division, which led Operation Dawn, one of the Iranian human wave offensives in 1983.
 Multiple reports suggest that, as a part of these offensives, he personally ordered soldiers to sweep minefields with their bodies.

-As one of the IRGC’s youngest commanders, he developed close ties with Ali Khamenei (who is also from Mashhad), Qasem Soleimani, Esmail Ghaani, Nour Ali Shoustari, and other future leaders of the IRGC.
+As one of the IRGC’s youngest commanders, he developed close ties with Ali Khamenei (who is also from Mashhad), Qassem Soleimani, Esmail Ghaani, Nour Ali Shoustari, and other future leaders of the IRGC.
 Scholar Ali Alfoneh noted that Khamenei often visited the Fifth Nasr Division during the Iran-Iraq War.
 Ghaani served as Ghalibaf’s deputy and was later his successor as the commander of the Fifth Nasr Division at the end of the war.
 These connections—particularly with Khamenei—would prove instrumental in his rise.

-Ghalibaf’s ascension to the regime's top ranks coincided with Khamenei’s ascension as supreme leader in 1989.
+Ghalibaf’s ascension to the regime's top ranks coincided with Khamenei’s ascension as Supreme Leader in 1989.
 He became deputy commander of the Basij with Khamenei’s blessing.
-The supreme leader also appointed Ghalibaf to head the IRGC’s Khatam al-Anbia Construction Headquarters in 1994, and he served in that position for three years during the post-war reconstruction.
+The Supreme Leader also appointed Ghalibaf to head the IRGC’s Khatam al-Anbia Construction Headquarters in 1994, and he served in that position for three years during the post-war reconstruction.
 In this period, the IRGC expanded its footprint in the Iranian economy.
 Later, Ghalibaf became the commander of the IRGC-Air Force from 1997-2000.
 During his tenure, he warned then-reformist President Mohammad Khatami that he would be removed from office if he did not act more aggressively against student protestors, in an infamous letter dated July 1999 that he signed onto alongside other IRGC commanders.

 Afterward, the supreme leader appointed Ghalibaf chief of police or the Law Enforcement Force of the Islamic Republic of Iran (LEF).
 Khamenei’s selection of Ghalibaf signaled his confidence that Ghalibaf would professionalize the LEF during a sensitive period in the Islamic Republic, as his predecessor Hedayat Lotfian was ousted following the student protests.
 It was also a check on then-President Khatami during his second term, as Ghalibaf was one of the original signatories to the aforementioned July 1999 public letter.
 A tape later emerged of Ghalibaf bragging to the Basij paramilitary about how he ordered police to fire at student demonstrators in 2003.